Founding & the Early Years of Statehood

 Late 20th Century & Into the 21st

-In recent years, Frankfort has followed national trends in commercial development, with much major development occurring near the on-and-off ramps of Interstate 64, populated by franchises of national chain stores like WalMart, Home Depot, Panera, etc.
+In recent years, Frankfort has followed national trends in commercial development, with much major development occurring near the on-and-off ramps of Interstate 64, populated by franchises of national chain stores like Walmart, Lowe's, Panera Bread, etc.

 Conversely, downtown revitalization was led by the private sector with the restoration of numerous residential, commercial and mixed use buildings.
-More recently, significant new downtown construction has been the undertaken by state and local government, with the new Thomas D. Clark Center for Kentucky History, (completed in 1999) replacing a square block of older buildings on West Broadway, the new state Transportation Cabinet building replacing older buildings on Mero Street, the new Paul Sawyier Public Library, and the city's new public safety building and Frankfort High School extension that are currently under construction in South Frankfort.
+Significant downtown construction was undertaken by state and local government, with the Thomas D. Clark Center for Kentucky History, completed in 1999.
+This structure replaced a square block of older buildings on West Broadway.
+The state Transportation Cabinet building at 200 Mero Street, the Paul Sawyier Public Library, the city's public safety building and Frankfort High School extension all contributed to the enhancement of our urban core.

 The core of Frankfort's historic business district remains an active center of commerce, with a trend line that is perhaps more positive today than it appeared a decade ago.
 The appeal of the new history center; the continued efforts of groups like Downtown Frankfort, Inc.; the impetus provided by the renovation of several historic buildings for use as restaurants and specialty shops; and the reclamation of the historic Grand Theater combine to make downtown Frankfort an attractive destination for many, both from within Franklin County as well as outside it.